mataralhawiti/Online_Courses/Udacity - Data Streaming Nanodegree/Kafka_Notes_Code/Streams_Basics_And_Kafka_Notes.md

 - **`Kafka Streams`** is the Kafka library for writing streaming applications and microservices in Java and Scala.

 ***`ksqlDB is built on Kafka Streams, a robust stream processing framework that is part of Kafka.`***

+# ksqlDB
+- Push and Pull queries
+    - Query tables and streams by either continuously subscribing to changing query results as new events occur (push queries).
+    - or looking up results at a point in time (pull queries), removing the need to integrate separate systems to serve each.

+--